UK HealthCare coming to Turfland area

 Night rendering of new facility.

-The renovation is targeted to be completed and clinics open to patients in late fall 2014.
+The renovation is targeted to be completed and clinics open to patients in early 2015.
 "Renovating and utilizing the former Dillard's building is a great opportunity for both UK HealthCare and the Lexington community," said Dr. Michael Karpf, UK executive vice president for health affairs.
 "Not only are we revitalizing and redeploying a large vacant building in the community but we will be providing a convenient, easily-accessed location for our patients."

 Patients to be notified before transition